 Thursday’s Pre-Market: Here’s What You Need To Know Before The Market Opens

-US stock futures were in the red in pre-market trading on Thursday as investors continue to keep an eye on additional stimulus measures and look forward to data on inflation and weekly jobless claims.
-Futures tied to the Dow Jones Industrial Average, S&P 500 and Nasdaq 100 were down 0.04%, 0.24% and 0.57%, respectively.
+Pre-market trading on Thursday saw U.S. stock futures trend higher as Congress inches closer to a $900 billion COVID-19 stimulus deal.
+Futures tied to the Dow Jones Industrial Average, S&P 500 and Nasdaq 100 were up 0.42%, 0.51% and 0.44%, respectively.

-In healthcare news, shares of Immutep exploded over 100% in pre-market trading after the company reported encouraging first overall survival data from its ongoing Phase IIb AIPAC study assessing its lead product candidate, eftilagimod alpha, in patients with metastatic breast cancer.
-“AIPAC marks an important milestone for Immutep and builds our confidence that efti is beneficial for many cancer patients, including those with metastatic breast cancer,” stated CEO Marc Voigt.
-“We are very encouraged by these first OS results which, subject to ongoing data collection, warrant a registrational perspective and regulatory interactions towards what we hope will be an important new class of medicines.”
+Also, the focus today will be on the FDA advisory committee’s review of Moderna’s COVID-19 vaccine, after which it is expected to win an FDA emergency use approval.
+Additionally, the market is also expected to react to weekly jobless claims data and the U.S. housing starts numbers that will be released today.

-On the deal front, AT&T is selling its Crunchyroll anime business to Sony’s Funimation Global Group for $1.175 billion in cash.
-The deal is in line with the company's initiatives to monetize non-core strategic assets.
-Crunchyroll is a premier anime direct-to-consumer service within AT&T’s WarnerMedia business with more than 3 million SVOD subscribers.
+Roku shares were up 6.7% in Thursday’s before-hours trading as the video streaming platform inked a deal with AT&T’s Warner Media to bring HBO Max Service to its devices beginning December 17.
+Roku’s users can download HBO Max from the Roku channel store and subscribe directly on their device to access HBO Max.
+Through the HBO max service, Roku users can enjoy 10,000 hours of curated premium storytelling from iconic brands like HBO, Warner Bros., and Adult Swim.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.